-Because I didn’t know what I was doing and I didn’t have the confidence to trust myself to figure it out, I’ve paid for home workout programs in the past.
-Had I done some research, there’s tons of free workouts online.
+A long time ago when I didn’t know how to workout and I didn’t have the confidence to trust myself to figure it out, I’ve paid too much money for home workout programs.
+Had I simply done a little research, there are tons of free online workouts.
 For the last several years, I’ve been using Fitness Blender, a wife and husband fitness instructor team who believe that staying healthy should be a free option to everyone.
 Their egalitarian platform offers hundreds of free workout videos, ranging from strength training and HIIT to pilates and kickboxing.

-During the quarantine, some gyms are feeling philanthropic and are streaming free online workouts.
-Studio 3, a combo spin-HIIT-yoga class studio, that costs $250 a month provides free IG strength training and yoga videos three times a day.
-And that hot yoga studio that costs $25 a class, but a bottle of water, towel and mat cost extra (looking at you Corepower)?
-I mean, they’re definitely not offering anything pro bono right now, but 30 Days of Yoga with Adriene is free, always has been and, sometimes, there’s a dog in the video.
-The only downside is Adriene can’t walk up next to you and correct your form, but placing a mirror next to your mat can do the same.
+During the quarantine, some gyms are streaming free online workouts.
+Studio 3, a combo spin-HIIT-yoga class studio, that usually costs $250 a month, is providing free IG strength training and yoga videos three times a day.
+If you’re looking for a structured yoga workout, try 30 Days of Yoga with Adriene.
+It, too, is free and sometimes, there’s a dog in the video.
+The only downside with at home yoga workouts is the hands-on correction from a yoga instructor, but placing a mirror next to your mat to check your form can do the same.
 And you know what a mirror can’t do?
 Point at your stomach hanging out of your yoga pants when you’re dying in a plank and say cheerfully, “I see some belly hanging!
 Belly button to spine!”

 It’s right there!
 Hooray!

 Look, nothing makes sense right now.
 And it might not for a long time.
 The best we can do is take care of ourselves with the means that we have.
 Exercise creates endorphins which can significantly decrease anxiety and depression.
-If you don’t have some lingering sadness or frustration watching mass unemployment and death, you must be a Buddhist monk or a sociopath.
-Even if you’re thinking, “Crunches?
+If you don’t have some lingering sadness or frustration watching mass unemployment and death, you have the serenity of a Buddhist monk.
+And if you’re thinking, “Crunches?
 Pilates?
 A single push up?!
-That’s a hard no.” that’s fine.
-We’re all doing our best to find ways to cope, which right now, could be replacing your bong water with grape Kool-aid.
+That’s a hard no!” – great!
+You know what you need and maybe it’s snuggle time on a couch.
+We’re all doing our best to find ways to cope, which right now, could be doing one crunch before heading back to your Netflix marathon.